China suspends InterDigital anti-monopoly probe

 The NDRC has been stepping up its anti-monopoly enforcement in the past year.
 The agency handed down record fines to six milk powder companies, including Mead Johnson Nutrition Co and Danone SA, and has also punished domestic jewellers.

 It is currently investigating Qualcomm Inc, another large U.S. patent holder and the world's biggest cellphone chip maker.
-Qualcomm faces the prospect of a record fine exceeding $1 billion (592.33 million pounds).
+Qualcomm faces the prospect of a record fine exceeding $1 billion.

 Qualcomm is in communication with the NDRC regarding the investigation, Xu said at the conference.